processing/processing-docs/contrib_generate/README.md

 * Contains all the data for the older contributions that have not been updated for the new system.
 * Edited by a human by copy/pasting/editing.

-###Generating list for Processing 2.x
+###Processing 2.x
-Processing 2.x read data from the `contributions.txt` file and should only include compatible entries.
+* Processing 2.x read data from the `contributions.txt` file and should only include compatible entries.
 The following command will generate the appropriate file:

 	```
 	python build_listing.py sources.conf contributions.txt 216 227